Butoh: The Crucible of Body and Mind

 Vangeline’s butoh classes incorporate Japanese butoh, Bio-energetics, core energetics, elements of Noguchi gymnastics, and guided imagery to offer a high-energy workshop adapted to each group’s level of physical fitness.

-On Saturday evening following the retreat, Vangeline will perform a new solo work, “Butoh Beethoven Eclipse.”
+At 8pm on Saturday evening, following the retreat, Vangeline will perform a new solo work, “Butoh Beethoven Eclipse.”
 This performance will be free to the general public and include a Q&A with the artist.

 Please don’t let financial issues prevent you from attending a program at the Monastery.
 If you can’t afford the program fee, there are options.